LeaVerou/lea.verou.me/docs/var-groups/index.md

 They also often use color names that the author may want to remap to simpler names.
 The effort needed for an author to remap all of these to more reasonable names is non-trivial (Radix UI even has [a section on this](https://www.radix-ui.com/themes/docs/theme/color#aliasing-colors) — note that this is *just* for one color!).

-### Pain point 2: Repetitiveness and verbosity
+#### Pain point 2: Repetitiveness and verbosity

 First, it is important to note that aesthetically pleasing color palettes are not completely perceptually uniform.
 Chroma and hue often get skewed as you move towards the lightness edges, and they are skewed in different ways depending on the hue.
-As the most obvious example, look at how yellows become orange as they darken:
+As the most obvious example, look at how yellows become orange as they darken in both of these but even more so in OC:

 <figure>
 <img width="789" alt="image" src="images/yellow-tailwind.png">